qwertie/learn-react/docs/react-typescript-tutorial-2.md

 Since this is a **grand** tour, we'll talk about writing your app in four different ways:

 - A. The Easiest Way (with Parcel)
-- B. The Way of Fewest Tools (a.k.a. the do-it-yourself way)
+- B. The Way of Fewest Tools (i.e. the do-it-yourself way)
 - C. The Webpack way
 - D. The Gulp way